 Everyday, for more years than I care to count, I finish the day feeling battle weary.

-Every night I close my eyes to sleep clinging to the hope that sleep will bring renewal and I will wake up feeling better.
+Every night I close my eyes to sleep, clinging to the hope that sleep will be renewing and I will wake up feeling refreshed.

 It’s Just Plain Exhausting